Decking Timber Options

 Substructure Timbers

-Pressure treated softwood species are commonly used for the substructure of decks irrespective of the deck board material*.
+Pressure treated softwood species (eg. pine, spruce) are commonly used for the substructure of decks irrespective of the deck board material*.
 British / European Standards allow you to specify pressure treated softwoods with a 15, 30 or 60 years desired service life – achieved through material selection and installation – the industry default specification is 15 years.
-If you want longer than this you will often need to specifically request it, the TDCA have produced a 60 year Code of Practice for balconies on new homes - see here.
+If you want longer than this you will often need to specifically request it.
+The TDCA have produced two codes of practice to meet the installation and performance requirements specified in NHBC home building standards (up to 30 and 60 years):

 Some suppliers offer long-term warranties for their decking components.
 Always ask for written confirmation of what standards have been met for any timber you purchase.